swamp-lang/website/content/specification/_index.md

 #### Member Functions

 These operate on an instance of a type, accessed using a dot notation.
-They can modify the instance if marked with `mut`.
+They can modify the instance if marked with `mut`. [^ufcs]

 ```swamp
 impl Player {